Your cart is emptyContinue shopping

 The hemp is grown in our healthy soil.
 It's tested & harvested at its prime, then dried to remove the moisture.
 "Crude" oil is extracted from the dried flower.
 This concentrated oil is rich and yellow, like honey.
 It's then processed, winterized and distilled, carefully blended with our MCT oil, bottled and sent to you!

-Likewise, CBD Hemp is also legal to grow in most states with an approved permit.
+CBD Hemp is legal to grow in all 50 states with an approved permit.

 You should know "how many farms are in your oil.‚Äù That is, you should know where your oil is sourced from.

 We believe that you have a right to know where AND how your CBD is grown.
 Soil health practices vary from farm to farm.
 Not every farm has regenerative agricultural practices.
 Since this plant will take everything it finds from the soil - good and bad - we believe that soil health matters, and could impact the quality of your CBD.